nahmii/wallet-cli-tools/README.md

 # Wallet CLI Tools

-This repository contains some CLIs that are useful working with Ethereum wallets (EOAs).
+This repository contains some CLIs that are useful working with Ethereum wallets (more speficially externally owned accounts or EOAs) and EVM compatible blockchains.

 ## Node.js
 The CLIs have been successfully tested with the Node.js 16 ("Gallium") LTS release.